- Download our Moving to São Paulo Guide (PDF)

-That said, the inequalities that mark most of Brazilian society are still present in the city's healthcare system and there is a disparity between the options available to most of the local population and the city's wealthier residents.
+Significant progress has been made in the last two decades to improve the overall standard of healthcare in São Paulo.
+That said, the inequalities that mark most of Brazilian society are also present in the city's healthcare system, and there is a disparity between what is available to most of the local population and what is accessed by the city's wealthier residents.

-Hospitals in São Paulo tend to be concentrated in the upper-income areas that expats are likely to live in, meaning that they will be easily accessible.
+Hospitals in São Paulo tend to be concentrated in the upper-income areas that expats are likely to live in, meaning they will be easily accessible.
 Given that its healthcare system has to serve millions of residents, there is a wide selection of hospitals, pharmacies and private practices available to expats living in the city.